hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

         each beta loop is independent, this can be done in separate calculations in an embararassingly parallel fashion.

-``sampling_weights``
+``final_beta``
+    type: float.

+    Optional.
+Default: 0.0.

+    Sets the final inverse temperature the density matrix is propagated to.
+    When not provided in the input, the number of reports and Monte Carlo cycles controls the final temperature instead.
+    If specified while using the interaction picture, the interaction picture and Bloch equation are used in a piecewise fashion to sample a range of temperatures from **target_beta** to **final_beta**.
+[VanBenschoten21]_ ``sampling_weights``
     type: vector of floats.